Paul Ulishney

 My degree has been generously funded by the Stavros Niarchos Foundation through the Stavros Niarchos Foundation DPhil Scholarship, providing me with full funding.

-I hold a BA (summa cum laude) in Biblical Studies/Theology from Johnson University, an MPhil with Merit in Theology (Patristic Theology) from the University of Oxford, and an MA with Distinction in History (Late Antique and Byzantine Studies) from University College London.
+I have undergone dual training in History and (historical) Theology: I hold a BA (summa cum laude) in Biblical Studies/Theology from Johnson University and an MPhil with Merit in Theology (Patristic Theology) from the University of Oxford.
+After training in historical theology at Oxford, I transferred to History proper.
+I gained an MA with Distinction in History (Late Antique and Byzantine Studies) from University College London, and in 2020, moved back to Oxford, where I am a currently a doctoral candidate in History (Late Antique and Byzantine Studies).

 My research interests include: